-The Division of Humanities and Fine Arts comprises the departments of Art, English, Comparative Studies, French and Italian, Germanic and Slavic Languages and Literatures, Hispanic Languages and Literature.
-Music.
-Philosophy, and Theatre Arts.
+The Division of Humanities and Fine Arts comprises the departments of Art, Comparative Studies, English, French and Italian, Germanic and Slavic Languages and Literatures, Hispanic Languages and Literature, Music, Philosophy, and Theatre Arts, as well as the certificate program in women's studies.
 English, Hispanic Languages and Literature, Music, and Philosophy offer the Ph.D., as does Comparative Literature within the Department of English.
-Courses are also offered in the classics, humanities, Judaic studies, Korean studies, and religious studies.
+Courses are also offered in the classics, humanities, Japanese studies, Judaic studies, Korean studies, and religious studies.
 The Doctor of Arts is offered through the language departments, and all language departments offer the M.A.
 The departments of Art and Theatre Arts have programs leading to the M.A. and M.F.A., and Music offers, in addition to the Ph.D. and M.A., the Doctor of Musical Arts and the Master of Music.
 The Philosophy Department offers the Ph.D., the M.A., and the Master of Arts in Philosophical Perspectives.
-The acting dean is Patrick Heelan, Melville Library E2345, (516) 632-6992.
-The Departments of Chemistry, Earth and Space Sciences, Physics, and Mathematics constitute the Division of Physical Sciences and Mathematics.
-With a faculty of about 140, postdoctoral research associates numbering about 60, numerous visiting scientists, and external research fund expenditures of more than \$13 million per year, the division conducts a wide range of vigorous research programs.
-Dean Ronald Douglas is in Melville Library 2340, (516) 632-6993.
-The Division of Social and Behavioral Sciences includes the departments of Anthropology, Economics, History, Linguistics, Political Science, Psychology, and Sociology, and also offers courses in Africana Studies and Social Sciences Interdisciplinary (with programs in Women's Studies and Secondary Education).
-Six of the departments offer Ph.D. programs, and Linguistics, which offers a D.A. program, is scheduled to soon offer the Ph.D.
-In the near future Women's Studies will offer a graduate certificate; proposals for graduate certificates in Africana Studies and Child and Family Studies are now being prepared.
-Dean Andrew Policano, Melville Library E2345, (516) 632-6992.
+The dean pro tem is Richard Kramer, Melville Library E2345, (516) 632-6992 The Departments of Chemistry, Earth and Space Sciences, Physics, and Mathematics constitute the Division of Physical Sciences and Mathematics.
+A full range of degrees, including the Ph.D., are offered in astronomy, chemistry, earth science, mathematics, and physics.
+With a faculty of about 135, postdoctoral research associates numbering about 60, numerous visiting scientists, and external research fund expenditures of more than \$18 million per year, the division conducts a wide range of vigorous research programs.
+Dean Irwin Kra is in Melville Library 2345, (516) 632-6993.
+The Division of Social and Behavioral Sciences includes the departments of Anthropology, Economics, History, Political Science, Psychology, and Sociology, which offer M.A. and Ph.D. degrees, and the department of Linguistics, which offers an M.A. and a D.A. and is scheduled soon to offer the Ph.D.
+In addition, there are two interdisciplinary programs, Africana Studies and Social Sciences Interdisciplinary.
+Dean Bryce Hool is in Melville Library E2345, (516) 632-6991.
 The above is only a broad outline of the courses of study available in the College of Arts and Sciences.
 For detailed descriptions of the programs consult the individual department listings.

-Anthropology (ANT) Chairperson: William Arens Ward Melville Social and Behavioral Sciences Building S-511 (516) 632-7620 Degree Requirements Requirements for the M.A. in Anthropology and M.A. in Anthropology with Concentration in Applied Anthropology In addition to the requirements of the Graduate School, the following are required: A. Completion of a minimum of 30 graduate credits, maintaining a 3.0 average.
+Anthropology (ANT) Chairperson: William Arens Ward Melville Social and Behavioral Sciences Building S-511 (516) 632-7610 Director of M.A.
+Program: Elizabeth C. Stone Ward Melville Social and Behavioral Sciences Building S-511 (516) 632-7606 Graduate Secretary: Marie Russo Ward Melville Social and Behavioral Sciences Building S-507 (516) 632-7606 Degree Requirements Requirements for the M.A. in Anthropology with a Concentration in Social/Cultural Anthropology, Archaeology, or Physical Anthropology In addition to the requirements of the Graduate School, the following are required: A. Completion of a minimum of 30 graduate credits, maintaining a 3.0 average.
 B. A course of study planned and carried out with the approval of the student's M.A. guidance committee.
 This may require examinations, library research, laboratory study, and/or fieldwork as the basis of the M.A. thesis, which must be accepted by a committee appointed by the department.
 No final defense is required.
 C. Minimum residence of one year.